BIOS: Vendors and products

-IBM published the listings of the BIOS for its original PC, PC XT, PC AT, and other contemporary PC models, in an appendix of the IBM PC Technical Reference Manual for each machine type.
-However, BIOS of an IBM PC is still proprietary to IBM.
+IBM published full listings of the BIOSes for its original PC, PC XT, PC AT, and other contemporary PC models, in an appendix of the IBM PC Technical Reference Manual for each machine type.
+A benefit of the publication of the BIOS listings is that users could see exactly what the BIOS does and how it does it.
+However, those BIOSes were still copyright by IBM, so they could not be used by other manufacturers.

 In March 1983, Compaq released its Compaq Portable, which included a clean-room engineered BIOS.
-This makes Compaq became the first company that cloned IBM PC successfully.
-However, Compaq did not offer BIOS to other computer manufacturers.
+This made Compaq became the first company that cloned an IBM PC successfully.
+However, Compaq did not offer their BIOS to other computer manufacturers.